Tianshui: Culture

 Tianshui's signature dish is Guagua (呱呱), a sticky boiled buckwheat flour meal, seasoned with chili oil, sesame paste, mustard, oil, salt, vinegar and garlic paste.
 The dish is normally eaten as a breakfast.
 According to legends it was the imperial food during Han dynasty general Wei Xiao's rule.

+In early 2024 Tianshui malatang hot pot went viral online in China, attracting many tourists from all over the country to go and taste the dish.
+The numbing sensation of spiciness forms the "soul flavor" of Tianshui spicy hot pot.
+This "soul" comes from local specialty ingredients in Tianshui – Maiji peppercorns and Gangu chili peppers.
+The viral phenomenon has been compared to the 2023 spring festival Zibo BBQ craze.